mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

     {{?I-D.draft-huitema-quic-ts}}
   * *QUIC Extension for Reporting Packet Receive Timestamps*
     {{?I-D.draft-smith-quic-receive-ts}}
-* *QUIC Acknowledgement Frequency* {{?I-D.draft-ietf-quic-ack-frequency}} can
+* *QUIC Acknowledgment Frequency* {{?I-D.draft-ietf-quic-ack-frequency}} can
-  be used by a sender to optimize the acknowledgement behaviour of the receiver, e.g., to optimize congestion control.
+  be used by a sender to optimize the acknowledgment behavior of the receiver, e.g., to optimize congestion control.
 * *Signaling That a QUIC Receiver Has Enough Stream Data*
   {{?I-D.draft-thomson-quic-enough}} and *Reliable QUIC Stream Resets*